 In identifying, evaluating and selecting a target business, we may encounter intense competition from other entities having a business objective similar to ours.
 There are numerous "public shell" companies either actively or passively seeking operating businesses with which to merge in addition to a large number of "blank check" companies formed and capitalized specifically to acquire operating businesses.
 Additionally, we are subject to competition from other companies looking to expand their operations through the acquisition of a target business.
-Many of these entities are well established and have extensive experience identifying and effecting business combinations directly or through affiliates.
+Many of these entities are well established and have extensive experience identifying and effecting businesses combinations directly or through affiliates.
 Many of these competitors possess greater technical, human and other resources than us and our financial resources will be relatively limited when contrasted with those of many of these competitors.
 Our ability to compete in acquiring certain sizable target businesses is limited by our available financial resources.
-This inherent competitive limitation gives others an advantage in pursuing the acquisition of a target business.
+This inherent competitive limitation gives others an advantage in pursuing the acquisition of a target businesses.
+Further, our outstanding warrants and the future dilution they potentially represent may not be viewed favorably by certain target businesses.